FAQDD — Wildlife Workshops

 grant_single_labels|admissibility

-• The grant is open to secondary educational institutions, vocational training centers, and adult education centers in Quebec.
+- The eligible institutions include secondary schools, vocational training centers, and adult education centers.

 grant_eligibility_criteria|who_can_apply